devetc/devetc.github.io/_posts/2014-05-24-tail-recursion-objc-and-arc.markdown

 {% endhighlight %}

 <p>
-Unfortunately I was unable to get this to work, even trying a variety of ways to check the class; there would always be unconditional release calls inserted at the end of the method that thwarted TCO.
+Unfortunately I was unable to get this to work, even trying a variety of ways to check the class there would always be unconditional release calls inserted at the end of the method that thwarted TCO.
 </p>
 </li>